wther/system/README.md

         // Authorization token set in the editor.html
         $AUTH_TOKEN = '65b013e6d3cc63b103a48658861cb4dd';

-5. Finally setup Apache to direct to your *public_html* folder.
+5. Finally setup Apache to direct to the *public_html* folder.

 Do I have to use Apache and PHP?
 --------------------------------